 Recently, someone shared a video in a WhatsApp group.
 It showed teens celebrating a friend’s birthday with two cakes.
 When the boy cut one, his friends pushed his face into the other cake.
 By the time they left, 80% of it lay on the floor and their faces, hands and clothes.
 Then a poor man appeared and ate cake off the floor.
 The video ended with statistics about how many people die from starvation every day.

-I forgot to use my headphones while watching the video.
-The emotional background music was troubling my roommate.
-So I stopped the video as soon as I realised it.
-The core message of the story is nothing new to me.
-I come across this kind of stuffs very often and they have least impact on my life.
-As long as I have a stomach full of food why would I be bothered about this?
-I can’t share the video saying “so relatable”.
+I forgot to use my headphones while watching the video, which troubled my roommate with its emotional background music.
+As soon as I realised this, I stopped the video.
+The core message of the story was nothing new to me; I often come across such things and they have little impact on my life.
+With a full stomach, why would I be bothered?
+So, I can’t share the video saying “so relatable.”

-Needless to say, I spend a lot of time in social networking sites and YouTube.
-So I get to see a hell lot of viral videos, insane trends and crazy stuffs.
-The day before yesterday, I came across a video that made me think about it even after it finished.
+I spend a lot of time on social networking sites and YouTube and get to see a lot of viral videos, insane trends and crazy stuffs.
+But yesterday, there was one video that made me think even after it finished.